All You Need to Know About Cast Iron Pipes & Repairs in Edmonton

 Edmonton homeowners with cast iron pipes should have their water tested for lead.
 Lead is known to cause learning disabilities, reproductive issues, and organ failure.
 Lead is also known to be present in the joints of old plumbing systems, including cast iron.

 It’s not always easy for homeowners to identify their plumbing system’s exact metal material because there are several kinds:

 - Cast Iron

 - Galvanized Steel

 When in doubt, you can schedule an Edmonton home inspection with a knowledgeable member of our Mr. Rooter Plumbing team.

-Cracked drain lines in walls or floors also increase the level of humidity, enabling mould growth in your home.
-Untreated mould will continue to multiply and damage your building structure, and worse, pose a serious health hazard.
+Cracked drain lines in walls or floors also increase the level of humidity, enabling mold growth in your home.
+Untreated mold will continue to multiply and damage your building structure, and worse, pose a serious health hazard.

 Handling Minor Damages (DIY Friendly)

 - Patch Repair: Quick emergency fixes involving repair wraps & epoxy adhesives